fabricionarcizo/snpe_optimizer/README.md

-# hagRID Optimizer
+# SNPE Optimizer

-This repository contains tools and scripts for optimizing deep learning models, with a focus on YOLO NAS and hagRID models, for deployment on edge devices.
+This repository contains tools and scripts for optimizing deep learning models, with a focus on YOLO-NAS S and YOLO-hagRID models, for deployment on edge devices.
 It includes model conversion, quantization, and benchmarking utilities, as well as example notebooks for model optimization and evaluation.
 This toolkit is designed for the tutorial `Edge AI in Action: Technologies and Applications` at IEEE/CVF CVPR 2025.

 ## Table of Contents